HariSekhon/Diagrams-as-Code/README.md

 The [templates/diagram.py](https://github.com/HariSekhon/Templates/blob/master/diagram.py) shows the basics.

-For more advanced examples, see the real architectural diagrams below.
+For more advanced examples, see the real architectural diagrams below, several of which are based off the [examples](https://diagrams.mingrammer.com/docs/getting-started/examples) from the diagrams module.

 ## Diagrams